 The crumbling monument to the former leader was pulled down.

 A participle acting as an adjective needn’t be a one-word adjective.
-It can come in the form of a participial phrase which is shown here in bold.
-The participial phrase acts as an adjective that modifies a noun or pronoun.
+It can come in the form of a participial phrase or adjective phrase.
+The phrase acts as an adjective that modifies a noun or pronoun.
+It is shown in bold in the following examples.

 Being the last train, it carried only one passenger and his dog.